mcneel/rhino.inside-revit/script/README.md

 # Utility Scripts

+Support scripts for this project, loosely following the [Github's Script to Rule Them All](https://github.blog/2015-06-30-scripts-to-rule-them-all/) convention.

-Python scripts in this folder might have dependencies.
+- Python scripts in this folder might have dependencies.
 Install `pipenv` and run `pipenv install` to get all the dependencies for these scripts.

 ## `script/cibuild.msbuild`